AR-Game-Project-KHEEEN/New-AR-Game/README.md

 # New-AR-Game
-This is a new repository of a group project for the course "Software Project II"
+This is a repository of a group project for the course "Software Project II"

 <div id="top"></div>